shanepeckham/FI-Multi-agent-graphrag/README.md

 - **Intelligent Routing**: Coordinator agent automatically routes queries to the most appropriate specialist
 - **Multi-Source Data**: Combines internal knowledge graphs, document search, and external web data
 - **LLM-Powered**: Each agent uses Large Language Models (LLM) for intelligent processing
+- **Reasoning Capabilities**: Advanced reasoning mode using specialized models (o3-mini) for complex analytical tasks
 - **Conversational Interface**: Natural language interaction through the User Proxy Agent

+### Reasoning Mode

+When `use_reasoning: true` is enabled, the system uses a specialized reasoning model (`o3-mini` by default) for complex analytical tasks such as:

+- **Strategic Analysis**: Long-term financial planning and risk assessment
+- **Investment Recommendations**: Comprehensive evaluation of financial health and investment viability
+- **Complex Correlations**: Multi-factor analysis across different data sources
+- **Scenario Planning**: What-if analysis and future projections

+The reasoning mode is particularly useful for complex queries that require deeper analytical thinking and synthesis across multiple data points.

 Each agent is optimized for specific types of financial analysis tasks, providing comprehensive coverage of both internal documents and external market data.